grab/engineering-blog/_posts/2017-05-10-troubleshooting-unusual-aws-elb-5xx-error.md

 Having eliminated the possibility of a misconfiguration on the ELB, we move on to see if Gothena itself is doing some sort of IP caching or if there is some sort DNS resolution misconfiguration that is happening on the service itself.
 While doing this investigation, we notice the same pattern in all other services that are calling Astrolabe (we record all outgoing connections from our services on Datadog).
 It just so happens that because Gothena is responsible for the bulk of the requests to Astrolabe that the problem is more prominent here than on other services.
 Knowing this, allows us to narrow the scope down to either a library that is used by all these services or some sort of server configuration that we were applying across the board.
 This is where things start to get a lot more interesting.

-### A misconfigured server?
+### A Misconfigured Server?
 Is it Ubuntu?
 Is it Go?

 Here at Grab, all of our servers are running on AWS with Ubuntu installed on them and almost all our services are written in Go, which means that we have a lot of common setup and code between services.